IND vs NZ Dream11 Team Prediction and Tips for today’s match: Check Captain, Vice-Captain and probable playing XIs for today's match India vs New Zealand November 25, 09:30 AM IST, Green Park, Kanpur

 >IND vs NZ 1st Test Telecast

-The India vs New Zealand 1st Test match will be broadcasted on Star Sports Network.
+The India vs New Zealand 1st Test match will be broadcast on Star Sports Network.

 >IND vs NZ 1st Test Live Streaming Online